Montana valley and foothill grasslands: Fauna

 The traditional wildlife of this area of included the large herds American bison, elk and bighorn sheep observed during the Lewis and Clark Expedition in the early 19th century but which now remain in small numbers only.
 Another iconic mammal found here are the grizzly bears, which come down from the mountainsides to forage in the rich habitats of rivers and grasslands.
 This is the last remaining area in the United States where grizzlies come down to the Great Plains.
-Other mammals of the valleys include White-tailed deer, wolves, mountain lions, mule deer, pronghorn and ground squirrels.
+Other mammals of the valleys include white-tailed deer, wolves, mountain lions, mule deer, pronghorn and ground squirrels.
 Birds spotted in the Centennial Valley for example include grouse, sandhill crane and trumpeter swan.

 Threats and preservation

 About 25% of the original grassland remains (less than 10% in Canada) and continues to decrease due to the rapid growth of the Rockies' population.
 Expansion of cities in both Montana and Alberta is removing habitat and blocking the movements of native species including grizzly bears, elk, mule deer and others.
 Growth is most intense in southwestern Montana, specifically in the Bitterroot Valley around Missoula and the area just north of Yellowstone National Park along the Gallatin River, namely in Bozeman and the resort town of Big Sky, and the Yellowstone River in Paradise Valley.

 The area contains the largest and most expensive Superfund toxic waste site in the United States.
 The Clark Fork River Superfund Complex consists of three major sites along a 120 mi stretch of the Clark Fork River.
 It includes the Berkeley Pit, a former copper mine 1 mi across that now holds heavily acidic (pH = 2.5) water 900 ft in depth.

 Areas of relatively intact grassland and wetland on the Rocky Mountain Front include the Pine Butte Swamp Preserve near Choteau, Montana, parts of the Blackfeet Indian Reservation, and a number of other hills and valleys of southwestern Montana including the Centennial Mountains, the Big Hole River and parts of the Madison River valleys.
-Protected areas include Red Rock Lakes National Wildlife Refuge in Centennial Valley, Pine Butte Swamp, the Bison Range in western Montana and a number of Bureau of Land Management wilderness study areas.
+Protected areas include Red Rock Lakes National Wildlife Refuge in Centennial Valley, Pine Butte Swamp, the CSKT Bison Range in western Montana and a number of Bureau of Land Management wilderness study areas.